-The first bagel recipe I tried making was a Jerusalem style bagel which didn’t require boiling and was thus a lot more approachable.
+For a very long time I was really intimidated by the process of bagel making – how could something so perfect be made without some special machinery or experienced talent??
+The first bagel recipe I tried making was a Jerusalem style bagel which was very approachable and didn’t require boiling.
 As I gained more confidence I tested a few more recipes that promised me something more like the new york bagel.
 One of my favorites from those trials was from Alexandra Cooks which was oh, SO good (definitely make it if it is the NY bagel you desire).
-I then went down a bagel hole, read about the different types, learned how ny and jerusalem style were different, how the boiling process locked in more chew, and that a special ingredient was necessary for that unique bagel taste.
+I then went down a bagel hole, read about the different types, learned how ny and jerusalem styles were different, how the boiling process locked in more chew, and that a special ingredient was necessary for that unique bagel taste.
 I stumbled upon and totally recommend this hilarious article, which tickled the picky foodie in me, even if I do not agree with the idea that there could ever be too much cream cheese.
 And as I kept on through this homemade bagel journey, I kept coming back to the Jerusalem bagel.

 A jerusalem bagel is different than its new york counterpart in a few ways – it is softer, more bread-like in texture, and most importantly for home bakers, a hell of a lot easier.
 There’s no special ingredients, you need only a 1-2 hour first rise and a tiny rest after shaping, and there is no need to boil.
 I love it for its simplicity and its ability to produce a delicious baked good with little time and effort.